Hauserrodr/VetI.A/README.md

 - Clinical trial generator: a tool that creates clinical trials that makes sense and are unique every time they are generated!
 - Differential diagnosis explorer: a tool that, given information about a specific case, gives you all possible differentials diagnosis and why.
 - Disease map: a mind map that connects diseases, showing how they are connected and how closely related they are.
-- Farm simulator: a tool that integrates the clinical trial generator in a farm enviroment, giving the student to experience
+- Farm simulator: a tool that integrates the clinical trial generator in a farm environment simulator, giving the student the experience of a veterinarian in a day of work.

 # Challenges
-One of the challenges in this is that the information is written in a narrative style, so we have to extract the key facts and organize them in a structured way, but each disease has its own particularities and format.
+One of the challenges in this project is that the information is written in a narrative style, so we have to extract the key facts and organize them in a structured way, but each disease has its own particularities and format.
 We will likely need to develop custom models for each disease to extract the information correctly, but that makes automating some things for the tools a little difficult.
-We may need to use a language model output in the tools pipeline, which would add a cost to the tool usage (which is not the intent of this project).
+We may need to use a language model in the tools pipeline, which would add a cost to the tool usage (which is not the intent of this project).